Gerglamesh/SimpleTicTacToe/README.md

 # Simple TicTacToe with simpple AI
-Run it with VS Code
+Run it with VS Code (the easiest way is with live server extension)